 Mann Egerton and computers

-Part-time – I just did mornings … eight till one, six days a week – and I loved it.
+I got a part-time job at Lanes the Bakery on Sprowston Road.
+I just did mornings … eight till one, six days a week – and I loved it.
 What a complete difference!
-From serving customers – obviously you’ve got your mental arithmetic because everything … to reckon up the cash you did it in your head … or on a piece of paper, getting the orders up and used to do a bit of cleaning around you and the windows, making boxes – all sorts of things – and I loved it.
+I loved it there especially serving customers, obviously you’ve got your mental arithmetic reckoning up the cash in your head or on a piece of paper, getting the orders up and doing a bit of cleaning, doing the window displays and all sorts of things. .

+It was a nice little part-time job … just ideal.
 I lived on Denmark Road at the time so I didn’t have very far to walk – I could walk to work.

 Juggling childcare and jobs

-Then, when my son was ten months old I decided I’d just like to get myself a little job – pin money … you know, money is always tight when you’ve got children- so I went to The Norwood Rooms and trained to be a silver service waitress.
+Then, when my son was ten months old, I decided I’d just like to get myself a little job – pin money … you know, money is always tight when you’ve got children- so I went to The Norwood Rooms and trained to be a silver service waitress.

 A friend of mine had a job at Boulton and Paul, cleaning, and she said she thought there would be a vacancy there so I went there for a couple of years and cleaned the offices there – 6 to 8 o’clock Monday to Friday.
 Then I saw an advert for a cleaning job in the City Road area with Charles Bizley.

-So he said, ‘Well, do you want the job, then?’
+Then he said, ‘Well, do you want the job, then?’

 So I said, ‘Yes please!’

-He said, ‘Right, you can start tomorrow, then.’
+‘Right, you can start tomorrow, then.’

-Accounts and cash sales for Building Equipment
+Back to Accounts for Building Equipment

-Originally when I first went there, there was about sixty people, but when I left (I’m talking about throughout the building because there was like a shop, but they are a supply company to the building trade) so I worked above, in sales ledger – but then there was only the person who input the invoices at the time I went there and me banking the cash and chasing money on the sales ledger side … there were two people on the bought ledger side and a couple of typists – and that was about it when I first went there.
-Obviously, as the business got bigger, more people came in but then when I left there was only about seven people who worked within that accounts office anyway – and most of them were inputters – for the sales and the bought ledger.
+Originally when I first went there, there were about sixty people in the company.
+But where I worked – in sales ledger – there was only the person who input the invoices and me banking the cash and chasing money.
+There were also two people on the bought ledger side and a couple of typists – and that was about it when I first went there.
+Obviously, as the business got bigger, more people came in but then when I left there was only about seven people working in that accounts office and most of them were inputters – for the sales and the bought ledger.

-I loved it – I can honestly say I’ve loved my working life – I’ve always worked, apart from, as I say, the one week which I decided I’d give up working and then went to Lane’s and then the time I had time off when I had children.
-You left when you were six months pregnant and that was your choice whether you went back or not – but I’m glad I did go back to work.
+I loved it – I can honestly say I’ve loved my working life – I’ve always worked, apart from, as I say, that one week when I decided to give up before going to Lane’s and then the time I had time off when I had my son.
+You left when you were six months pregnant and it was your choice whether you went back or not – but I’m glad I did go back to work.
 I do miss the challenge now – I mean now that I’ve retired.

 When you’re doing that type of job you’re brain is like a sponge – you absorb all the information there, because it’s not yours personally – you absorb it all when you’re working on it, but once you’re finished with it it’s forgotten.
 I used to chase all their money and I’d done that for thirty-odd years as well.